mistermicheels/learning-notes/mindset/It-depends.md

 Methodologies (DDD, SCRUM, ...) are tools, not rules!

--   not necessarily applicable to every situation
+-   Not necessarily applicable to every situation
--   not always possible/desired to be completely strict about "rules"
+-   Not always possible/desired to be completely strict about "rules"
-    -   often makes sense to adjust the details of approach to fit the specific requirements of your project and team
+    -   Often makes sense to adjust the details of approach to fit the specific requirements of your project and team
-    -   often, different people already have different interpretations of the rules regarding those details!
+    -   Often, different people already have different interpretations of the rules regarding those details!

 ## Documenting the decision process